 - Grated Parmesan cheese

-- A few fresh basil leaves for serving
+- A few fresh basil leaves to serve

-- On a large baking tray, place the red peppers cut into strips, the tomatoes and onions cut into quarters, the jalapeño, the cherry tomatoes, and the garlic cloves.
-Add a drizzle of extra virgin olive oil on top, the thyme sprigs, a little salt, and a little freshly ground black pepper, and put the tray in the oven.
+- In a large baking tray, place the red peppers cut into strips, the tomatoes and onions cut into quarters, the jalapeño, the cherry tomatoes, and the garlic cloves.
+Drizzle a splash of extra virgin olive oil over the top, add the sprigs of thyme, a little salt, and a little freshly ground black pepper, and put the tray in the oven.
 Let the vegetables roast for about half an hour.

-- After half an hour, take the tray out of the oven, but do not turn the oven off.
-Put all the roasted vegetables in the blender jug or the food processor bowl and blend until you get a smooth sauce.
-Taste and adjust the salt if needed.
+- Once the half hour has passed, take the tray out of the oven, but do not turn off the oven.
+Put all the roasted vegetables into the blender jug or the food processor bowl and blend until you get a smooth sauce.
+Taste and adjust the salt if necessary.
 Set aside.

-- Using a thin knife or a mandoline, cut the zucchini or squash, eggplants, tomatoes, and red onions into thin slices.
+- With a sharp knife or a mandoline, slice the zucchini or squash, eggplants, tomatoes, and red onions thinly.

-- Put all the sauce in your Le Creuset Modern Heritage oval multifunction cast iron Shallow Casserole.
+- Put all the sauce on your Le Creuset Modern Heritage oval multifunction cast iron Shallow Casserole.

-- Arrange the vegetable slices in alternating order so the colors stand out, forming a spiral from the edge of the Shallow Casserole toward the center.
+- Arrange the vegetable slices alternately so the colors stand out, forming a spiral from the edge of the Shallow Casserole toward the center.

-- As soon as it is ready, divide each portion onto a plate, sprinkle with a little grated cheese, and add a few basil leaves for garnish.
+- Once it's ready, serve each portion on a plate, sprinkle with a little grated cheese, and add a few basil leaves for garnish.
 Serve hot, and enjoy this delight!